-- The sector’s total expenditure in 2018/19 was equivalent to 97% of its total income.
-However, the difference between income and spending in any individual year does not necessarily imply a surplus, as some elements of income and spending are recorded in one year but “used” over a period of several years.
+- The sector’s total spending in 2020/21 was equivalent to 95% of its total income.
+This is a lower proportion than 97% in 2019/20.
+This decreased spending could perhaps be explained by the effects of the covid-19 pandemic when many charities had to close down operations and/or resorted to online activities over in-person activities.
+However, the difference between income and spending in any individual year does not necessarily imply a surplus, as some elements of income and spending are recorded in one year but 'used' over a period of several years.

 Income by size

 - The total growth in the income of super-major organisations can be explained by their increased number but also by the strategies and decisions of the organisations themselves.
-For example, they include organisations that received large one-off donations, such as the Aga Khan Foundation which received a donation to fund the acquisition of new buildings in London.
+For example, they include organisations that received large one-off donations.

-- Major and super-major organisations are responsible for over half (54%) of the sector’s annual expenditure, or £29.1bn.
-This is only slightly lower than their share of the sector’s income.
+- Major and super-major organisations (income over £10m) are responsible for over half (55% or £29.5bn) of the sector’s annual expenditure.

-- Large organisations – those with an annual income of between £1m and £10m - make up the next £15bn of spending, or 27.6% of the sector’s expenditure.
+- Large organisations – those with an annual income of between £1m and £10m – make up £14.8bn or 28% of the sector’s spending.